Zsuark/zsuark.github.io/_posts/2018-04-20-inversion-of-control.md

  In the book "[Head First Design Patterns](http://shop.oreilly.com/product/9780596007126.do)" (Freeman & Freeman) Inversion of Control is referred to as the "Dependency Inversion Principle" (p.
 141 in the 2009 edition, p.
 139 in the 2004 first edition).
 I think the book prefers the term "principle" to pattern, as Inversion of Control really describes many patterns and is more a general principle than a specific pattern.

+# Design patterns using Inversion of Control

+A number of design patterns use the Inversion of Control principle.
+I've outlined a couple here.
+In the future I may talk about them a little further.
+In the meantime, feel free to research them further yourself. :wink:

-# IoC pattern: Dependency Injection
+## IoC pattern: Dependency Injection

 Dependency Injection is where dependencies to an object are passed to it.
 This may be done in a few ways, including via:
  - the object's contructor